 Communicating via pheromones, foraging ants lay down scent trails to guide other workers to new food and water sources.
 Ant trails are one of the first signs of an ant problem and can help pest control professionals locate entry points and nest sites.
 Ants typically build their nests near food and water sources, making kitchens a favorite nest site.
 Nests are often located in wall voids particularly along sweating pipes, behind paneling, under countertops, in cabinets, behind baseboards, under flooring, in attics and have even been found inside furniture and under carpeting.

 Protect Your NJ Home or Business from an Ant Invasion

 To protect your home or business from invading ants, you must eliminate the things that attract them: food, water and shelter.
 Practice good sanitation in kitchen and eating areas.
 Repair leaking pipes and moisture issues.
 Remove debris, firewood and lumber piles from building areas to eliminate potential harborage sites.
 Trim overhanging trees and shrubbery and seal holes and cracks to eliminate access paths into buildings.

-Effective elimination of an ant infestation in your home or business requires the expertise of a professional exterminator with demonstrated experience in ant control.
+What to know about ants is that effective elimination of an ant infestation in your home or business requires the expertise of a professional exterminator with demonstrated experience in ant control.
 Allison Pest Control professionals have the knowledge, expertise and experience to locate and destroy problem ants.
 Allison’s residential and commercial pest control plans can rid your home or business of problematic ant infestations and prevent ants from coming back.